1629. ekphobeó

 Phonetic Spelling: (ek-fob-eh'-o)

-Definition: to frighten away
+Definition: To terrify, to frighten greatly

-Usage: I frighten away, terrify.
+Meaning: I frighten away, terrify.

 HELPS Word-studies